OpenGlobalMind/old-rel8-wiki/Tiles.md

 # Rel8 Tiles
-Tiles are smallish, modular code projects that we scope, fund, write, then share as open source.
+Tiles are smallish, modular code elements that we scope, fund, write, then share as open source.

+A Project may have many Tiles.
+A narrative that connects several Projects is a Mosaic, essentially a vision of where the collection of Projects is headed.

-We call them Tiles because they are part of larger Mosaics (or Tapestry, if you prefer), which paint visions of where projects are headed.
+We call them Tiles because they are part of larger [[Mosaics]] (or Tapestry, if you prefer), which paint visions of where projects are headed.

-A good Tile serves several projects, solving a problem they share in a general way.
+A good Tile serves several Projects, solving a problem they share in a general way.

 Here's a table of our Tiles, finished and proposed: